pivotal-cf/pivnet-resource/README.md

 ### Metadata file

+Metadata is written in YAML and JSON format during `in`, and can be provided to `out` via a YAML or JSON file.

-A metadata file can be provided in YAML (or JSON) format.
-The contents of this file are as follows:
+The contents of this metadata (in YAML format) are as follows:

 ```yaml
 ---